dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 Of the 31, 28 gatekeeper_resurrect + 512 ghosts = 540 resurrected threads

-540/543 = 99.45% = resurrected rate.
+540/543 = 99.45% = resurrection rate.
 Only 3 of the candidates did not need to be resurrected after all.
 5 of these are real install_failed with SSH failures

 Total threads are 512 + 512 ghosts = 1024 total